esauvisky/cactus/README.md

 6. Rename the batch script to `cactus.bat`.
 7. Run `cactus` once and enter your OpenAPI token.
 8. You're all set!

+## Contribute

+Cactus is an open-source project, and contributions are warmly welcomed.
+Whether it's through reporting bugs, suggesting improvements, or adding new features, your input is valuable and appreciated.
+Join us in enhancing Cactus by submitting pull requests and sharing your ideas through issues on our GitHub repository.